Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - Reworks/Vepr-12 Weaver [party_50]/readme.txt

 -Explanation:
 DLTXd & DXMLd conversion.

+Integration into:
-Integration into Grok's Stash Overhaul patch.
+Grok's Stash Overhaul

 ----------------------------------------------------------
 -Patches:

-2D ACOG scoping.
+2D ACOG scoping
 For those who want to ensure the 2D aiming texture is used.

 ----------------------------------------------------------
 -Known issues: